brown-band/website/pages/scripts/1998-1999/fall/dartmouth.md

 Should determine a campus’s choices of beverage?\
 And so we would like to bring onto the scene\
 A new type of drink for the folks at Big Green.\
-Its name shall be "Moose Juice."
+Its name shall be “Moose Juice.”
 From that, please deduce\
 That Moose Juice is simply the juice of a moose.\
 Its flavor is moosey.
 Its color is spruce.\
 It’s endorsed by one Thickwit, the Green-Hearted Moose!\
 Watch now as the band forms a moose’s long :sd[half a beat] antler,\
-And plays "Pepsico Inferno" before we dismantl’er.
+And plays “Pepsico Inferno” before we dismantl’er.

 :sd[Band does this too.]